Current SBA 504 rates

 - Underwriter Fee 0.4% or 0.375% of the 504 loan amount (20 or 10 year loans)

-A second lien position on the 504 project assets will be considered adequate when the applicant meets all of the following criteria:
+The participating bank will take the first lien position on the 504 loan.
+Six Bridges Capital will take the second lien position on the 504 project assets.
+The assets will be deemed adequate when the applicant meets all of the following criteria:

 - Strong, consistent cash flow that is sufficient to cover the debt;